-Introduction 1.1
+1.1 Introduction

-The adapter is a 802.11n client device designed to deliver a high-speed and unrivaled wireless performance for your desktop.
-With a faster wireless connection, you can get a better Internet experience, such as downloading, gaming, video streaming.
+The adapter is a dual band 802.11n client device designed to deliver a high-speed wireless performance for your desktop.
+With a faster wireless connection, you can get a better Internet experience, such as downloading, gaming, and video streaming.

-With the 802.11n technology, the TL-WN725N's auto-sensing capability allows high packet transfer rate of up to 150Mbps for maximum throughput.
-It has good capability on anti-jamming, and it can also interoperate with other wireless (802.11b/g) products.
-The adapter supports WEP, WPA and WPA2 encryption to prevent outside intrusion and protect your personal information from being exposed.
+With the 802.11n technology, higher throughput improvements using 3T3R, the TL-WDN4800's auto-sensing capability allows high packet transfer rate of up to 450Mbps for maximum throughput.
+It has good capability on anti-jamming, and it can also interoperate with other wireless (802.11a/b/g) products.
+The adapter supports WEP, WPA-PSK/WPA2-PSK and WPA/WPA2 encryption to prevent outside intrusion and protect your personal information from being exposed.

-The adapter is easy to install and manage with the Quick Setup Wizard guiding you step-by-step through the installation process and the TP-LINK Wireless Configuration Utility instructing you to quickly set up a wireless connection.
+The adapter is easy to install and manage.
+The Quick Setup Wizard will guide you step-by-step through the installation process and the TP-LINK Wireless Configuration Utility (TWCU) will instruct you to quickly set up a wireless connection.

-With unmatched wireless performance, reception, and security protection, the TL-WN725N is the best choice for easily adding or upgrading wireless connectivity to your desktop.
+With unmatched wireless performance, reception, and security protection, the TL-WDN4800 is the best choice for easily adding or upgrading wireless connectivity to your desktop.